Byron/godi/README.md

 `godi` was inspired by the [media hash list](http://mediahashlist.org) tool, whose seal file format it can read and write.
 It aims to be easier to use, and faster.
 On a quad core CPU, `godi` turned to be *6x* the speed of `mhl`.

+## Why Godi

+`godi` helps you to protect your data against unnoticed corruption, which represents an undesired change.
+Data files suitable for such protection is

+* **valuable** and reproducing it is either costly or prohibitive
+    + Imagine you are on set of a block buster, and have to handle the camera data of a multi-million action shot that took weeks to prepare.
+    + Your digital product is delivered to the client, and you want him to be sure that data was not corrupted in-flight.
+It's also an insurance for you as you can prove that the data was still intact on your end.
+* **immutable** and will not be changed directly
+    + You took pictures of the Niagara Falls, and even though you want to do some post-processing, you will always keep the original.
+It should remain exactly as is, and will only serve as source for various image manipulations.

+Therefore, if your data files change a lot, `godi` is not for you.

 ## Usage Examples

 **Protect your valuable, immutable data against silent corruption and create a seal**